rehierl/abstract-properties/14-x-types-of-scopes/14-4-remove-operations/2-3-ex-suffix-over-dto.md

                     |-> fc .. lc
 ```

-The suffix over DTO contains all the child nodes of `n` (in DTU and DTO).
-Node
+The suffix over DTO contains all the child nodes of `n` in DTU.
+Node `n` and its
-`n` and its child order will therefore be removed as well as all of the child
+child order will therefore be removed as well as all of the child orders of each
-orders of each parent node that is a descendant of `n` in DTO.
-In regards to
+parent node that is a descendant of `n` in DTO.
+In regards to the child order of
-the child order of parent `p`, the above suffix-based removal appears as the
+parent `p`, the above suffix-based removal appears as the removal of the suffix
-removal of the suffix `[n,*]` over `c(p)`.
+`[n,*]` over `c(p)`.

 * `c1 := c(p) := (fs,..,ps,n,ns,..,ls)`
 * `c1` changes into `c2 := (fs,..,ps)`